d0ge/d0ge.github.io/data-processing-libraries-part-two/index.md

 pop graphic-context
 ```

-Library will return error `Unable to open file` but what if we will change exploit to use another coder `label`?
+Library will return error `Unable to open file` but what if we will change coder to `label`?

 ```bash
 gm convert label:@/etc/passwd output.png